 Accept the suggested default values:

 For macOS, select Docker for Mac to connect to the Docker daemon.

 Let's now define a remote interpreter based on Docker-Compose.

-Next, in the dialog box that opens, select the Docker-Compose option, from the drop-down lists select the Docker server, Docker-Compose service (here
+In the dialog that opens, select the Docker Compose option, from the drop-down lists select the Docker server, Docker Compose service (here

 web), configuration file (here

 docker-compose.yml)and image name (here

 Why we've chosen